girlscript/winter-of-contributing/JavaScript/Topics/Event_Handling/README.md

         });

     2. on<event> Handlers-
-       The on<event>handlers are a group of properties offered by DOM elements to help manage how that element reacts to events.<br>
+       The on<event>handlers are a group of properties offered by DOM elements to help manage how that element reacts to events.

-       The syntax is -target.on<event> = functionRef;<br>
+       The syntax is -target.on<event> = functionRef;
        Here;<br>
          The 'target' represents the element on which the event is added/attached.<br>
          The 'functionRef' represents the function name or a function expression.<br>